decodio/oca12/account_cutoff_base/README.rst

 Usage
 =====

-Tthis module is used as a base for other account_cutoff modules
+This module is used as a base for other account_cutoff modules.

 Bug Tracker
 ===========